RyanDaDeng/laravel-dto-generator/readme.md

 [link-downloads]: https://packagist.org/packages/timehunter/laravel-json-to-class-generator
 ## Installation

-Star me if you like it. ^.^ You can use this tool with PHPStorm to create nice classes.
+Star me if you like it. ^.^ You can use this tool with 3rd party IDE to create nice classes.

 Install the package in development dependencies: